AMERICAN SCOUTING DIGEST

 After a hearty breakfast, we took a bus to nearby San Carlos and purchased day passes at a private beach club.
 Swimming in the pool, playing in the warm surf on the white sand beach, enjoying the cool shade of their grass roofed Palapa, and sea kayaking in a rocky bay; we felt we had found paradise.

 Among the dangers in the Sea of Cortez are semi-transparent bell shaped little creatures called jellyfish.
 Long tentacles produce extremely painful stings.
-While we enjoyed our newfound paradise, a school of jellyfish was slowly drifting towards us.
+While we enjoyed our newfound paradise, a school of jellyfish was slowly drifting toward us.

-The original plan was to leave at 8:00 am; it was now 1:30 pm.
+Our original plan was to leave at 8:00 am; it was now 1:30 pm.
 We found a bus just leaving for Nogales, Mexico.
 They held the bus for us, and we boarded.
 We spotted a man hiding in a luggage compartment seconds before departure.
 The driver talked to the man as he sealed the compartment.
 The bus was moving.
 What?
 We're smuggling a man onboard our bus?

 We made good time, passing two other buses on the road before arriving at a military checkpoint several miles south of the border.
 Armed soldiers were everywhere.
 They ordered us off our bus.
 We watched breathlessly as our bus was searched.
 If they found the man, would they arrest our driver?
 Would we be included?
 They searched the bus thoroughly, everywhere except the compartment where the man hid.